 I wrote the following in response to a gal who was looking for a review about KONOS curriculum (from someone who has used it):

 Konos is well laid out.
 Very basic lesson plans accompany the units (you can feel free to work directly from the lesson plans or completely disregard them (or use them as a springboard in creating your own lesson plans).
 It is Bible-based and for the Christian family it provides a rich foundation of both academics and spiritual training during the elementary school years.

 At some point, though, I began to realize that while I loved the lesson planning, because there is such a wealth of ideas, I would often plan more than we could realistically get done.
 Or, in all honesty.....I got such a kick out of lesson planning that some weeks I would pour myself into planning, but when it came time to actually DO the lessons I was a bit "burned out" and we perhaps accomplished half of what I intended.
-I think the burned-outness also was a result of my oldest really not being all that "hands-on" as a child.
+I think the burned-outness also was a result of my oldest really not being all that into "projects" as a child.
 Because he wasn't naturally drawn to all the wonderful hands-on projects they began to take on a contrived-ness for us and I really didn't want to spend our time on contrived activities.

 They did the same when setting up their little men (we have LOTS of figures from different wars and time periods).
 When using Lego's they would often create designs relating to what we were studying (e.g., creating castles and catapults -- as best they could).
 They used their erector set to create cranes and buildings and learned a bit about physics and mechanical principles.
 My middle son went through a period where he would create all sorts of things using paper, tape and scissors.
 They loved making shields and swords out of K'NEX and having sword fights.
 They built forts out of Lincoln Logs and wooden blocks.
 They built zoos out of blocks and designed the special areas where different animals lived.
 They built space stations and laboratories out of LEGO's and blocks where little Lego men were posed to performed their scientific experiments and they explained their designs to their dad and I for as long as we were willing to be their captive audience ;^).

 They also enjoy watching historical documentaries and visiting historical reinactments to give them a visual of the things they read about.
 They enjoy building models and dioramas of real things and events.
 They love doing things that they are inspired to do.
+Don't we all?
 These are the things that cause real learning -- as opposed to contrived projects that I came up with to try to get them enthusiastic so they could have "learning experiences".

 I can say I'm extremely grateful for the KONOS curriculum (and other unit study materials I've used) because it did help me see how much valuable learning happens outside the box of textbooks and workbooks.
 And it helped me learn how to trust this type of learning and how to evaluate it for its educational value.